fishilico/shared/hardware/smart_cards.rst

 Connection
 ----------

-A smart card component (chipset, USB key, physical card like a SIM card...) can use several busses for connections between a card and a reader and between a reader and a host/client:
+A smart card component (chipset, USB key, physical card like a SIM card...) can use several buses for connections between a card and a reader and between a reader and a host/client:

 * USB (usually with CCID protocol)
 * SPI Serial Interface